Varla Pegasus Review: 28 Mph Dual Motor E-Scooter

 front light of varla pegasus scooter

 The scooter has bright headlights that will help you see the road more clearly when commuting at night, but you should test the light to see whether it’s bright enough and screwed on well.
-It also has a taillight that lights up (red) to remind other vehicles of your position and keep you safe.

 Portability